PAPIsdotio/global-2018/cfp-guidelines.md

 # Call for Proposals

-PAPIs is the 1st series of international conferences dedicated to **real-world Machine Learning applications**.
-Previous editions took place in Boston, Sydney, Barcelona, Paris, Valencia, São Paulo, and PAPIs is now coming to London!
-It brings together engineers, scientists, researchers, hackers and managers (200 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
-Find out more at [papis.io/europe](http://www.papis.io/europe).
+PAPIs is the international series of community conferences dedicated to **real-world Machine Learning applications**.
+Previous editions took place in London, São Paulo, Sydney, Barcelona, Paris, Valencia, and this year's global edition will be held in Boston for the 3rd consecutive year.
+Engineers, managers, scientists, hackers and researchers will meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
+Find out more at [papis.io/2018](http://www.papis.io/2018).

 ## Key dates

-- ~~January 21 (23:59 GMT): Main Call for Proposals closes~~
+- **July 1 (23:59 ET)**: Call for Proposals closes
-- **February 5**: Notifications of acceptance/rejection due
+- **July 16**: Notifications of acceptance/rejection due
-- **March 5**: Lightning Talk and AI Startup Battle application deadline
+- **September 16**: Lightning Talk and AI Startup Battle application deadline
-- **April 5-6**: Conference takes place in London
+- **October 16-17**: Conference takes place in Boston

-Our main call for proposals ended on January 21 but we'll be accepting late proposals (in case gaps open in the program) and Lighting Talk proposals until March 5.

-This year we'd like to **strongly encourage women to submit proposals**.
+We'd like to **strongly encourage women to submit proposals**.
 As a community conference, we think it's important to increase diversity in AI.
 Applications for funding to reimburse childcare and travel costs will be invited from women and primary carers whose proposals are accepted.
 We're also looking for [sponsors](http://papis.io/sponsoring) to support our diversity efforts!

 ## [Sign up here to get updates!](http://www.papis.io/#updates)